 Redis is an in-memory data structure store, used as a database server, cache, and message broker.
-It also provides PHP module for communication between PHP script with Redis server.
-Redis is Written in C programming language.
+It also provides a PHP module for communication between PHP script with the Redis server.
+Redis is written in C programming language.

 Step 1 – Prerequisites

 First of all, log in to your server using shell access with the root account.